ahmedhammad97/Clean-Code-Do-And-Dont/README.md

 <br />

 - Design small classes
-- Use a single responsibility per class
+- Use single responsibility per class
 - Never allow base classes to depend on their derivatives

 <br />

-- Separate startup processes (ex. object constructions) from runtime logic
+- Separate startup processes (ex. object constructions) from run-time logic
 - Avoid "lazy initialization" unless used by dependency injection
 - Use domain specific language suitable for the system
 - Move object creation responsibility to a dedicated object (ex.
 DI)